0xsequence/docs/README.md

 ### Troubleshooting

-- For large files such as high quality images or videos, we recommend deploying these first to a CDN in order to serve them.
+Mintlify has a max capacity for large files such as high quality images or videos.
+If you deploy and your video or image is not showing on the preview link in your PR, we recommend deploying these first to a CDN in order to serve them.